lucazweb/newshub/README.md

 The main motivation for the development of this application was the study of the react / typescript ecosystem using a state manager, in the case of Redux.
 Data is fetch from [The New York Times](https://developer.nytimes.com) and [The Guardian API](https://open-platform.theguardian.com/documentation) until now, but will have more news sources soon.
 The ideia is to have different options from press about a topic, so, a search feature was provided to allow user to fetch data.

-### Licença
+### License

-Essa aplicação está licenciada de acordo com os termos MIT
+This application is under MIT license rules.